Jump to Navigation

 I have been an estate planning attorney for more than 30 years, and have set up many charitable giving trusts as part of an overall estate planning strategy.
 If you understand the advantages and disadvantages, it can be an excellent tool to accomplish your objectives.

-Handling Tax Exempt Trusts and Family Foundations
+Santa Clara County Charitable Trust Lawyer Handling Tax Exempt Trusts and Family Foundations

 Charitable trusts and family foundations work to keep assets or property within the family by establishing a charity that is controlled by the family.
 There are two ways in which a family foundation and charitable trust may work: